SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 Increase the dataset size to enable further learning and performance improvements:

 - Expand annotated dataset from ~600 → 1200 samples
-- Maintain the highest scoring configuration (third training run)
+- Maintain the highest scoring configuration (third training run) for simplicity
 - Retrain without introducing additional complexity (additional hyperparameters are not justified by current evidence)

 For future iterations training and scaling should stop when: